-Petrus may be subject to growth related risks including capacity constraints and pressure on its internal systems and controls.
-Our ability to manage growth effectively will require us to continue to implement and improve our operational and financial systems and to expand, train and manage our employee base.
-Our inability to deal with this growth may have a material adverse effect on our business, financial condition, results of operations and prospects.
+The Corporation may be subject to growth related risks including capacity constraints and pressure on its internal systems and controls.
+The ability of the Corporation to manage growth effectively will require it to continue to implement and improve its operational and financial systems and to expand, train and manage its employee base.
+If the Corporation is unable to deal with this growth, it may have a material adverse effect on the Corporation's business, financial condition, results of operations and prospects.